Improving the speed and efficiency of a program

 $l = range(1, 5000) //For x is less than the length of the list (i.e. 5000), increment by 1 for ($x = 0, $x < list_get_length($l), 1) print($x) end for

 Notice how we check the size of the list at the top of the for?
 This means each iteration will need to call that function to find the size of the array.
-If a variable had been defined prior to the for loop and contained the length of the list, one could simply reference the variable, which in turn would be much faster than constantly asking the system to find the length of a 5,000 element array.
+If a variable had been defined before the for loop and contained the length of the list, one could simply reference the variable, which in turn would be much faster than constantly asking the system to find the length of a 5,000 element array.
 Here is a sample of this in action.

 $l = range(1, 5000) $len = list_get_length($l) //For x is less than the length of the list (i.e. 5000), increment by 1 for ($x = 0, $x < $len, 1) print($x) end for